CNC signs MOU to gradually phase out bottled-water usage

 The MOU was signed by the College, the CNC Students’ Union, the CNC Faculty Association and CUPE, the operational employees’ union.

-“The intent is not to have drastic changes take place, but to create awareness, educate and move towards the goal of increased accessibility to free-to-the-user water, which should naturally replace the need for bottled water,” said Randall Heidt, CNC Director of Communications and Development.
+“The intent is not to have drastic changes take place, but to create awareness, educate and move towards the goal of increased accessibility to free-to-the-user water, which should naturally replace the need for bottled water,” said Randall Heidt, CNC Executive Director External Relations.
 “We are already doing many things to become a water-bottle free campus, including the installation of fill stations in the new Technical Education Centre, cafeteria, gym area and third floor of the main campus.
 The next fill station will be installed on the second floor by the library.”

 The MOU states that all four CNC partners will collaboratively develop a three-phase plan to increase the free-to-the-user water accessibility and use throughout the college that includes both the main building and TEC building, the Brink and Nicholson trades buildings and its regional campuses.